1jsingh/rl_navigation/README.md

 # Navigation using DQN

-The project uses **Dueling Double Deep Q-network (DDQN)** with **prioritized experience replay** for training an agent to navigate in an artificial banana world, while trying the maximize the cummulitive reward.
+The project uses **Dueling Double DQN** with **prioritized experience replay** for training an agent to navigate in an artificial banana world, while trying the maximize the cummulitive reward.
 The project uses **Unity** environment for training the reinforcement learning agent.

 ## Table of Contents